Right of Way: Meeting UDOT's Real Estate Needs

 Performance Measure: Construction Days Gained

-To measure the success of the "Cleared with Limitations" program, the Right of Way Divison first measures construction days gained - defined as the date between when a project is advertised and when a project is set to begin construction.
+To measure the success of the "Cleared with Limitations" program, the Right of Way Division first measures construction days gained - defined as the days between the acquisition certification date and the committed advertised date.
 This measure shows one of the many ways the Right of Way Division contributes to timely project delivery, which serves each of UDOT's Strategic Goals (i.e., Zero Fatalities, Optimize Mobility, and Preserve Infrastructure).

 To ensure our "Cleared with Limitations" program does not create more problems than it solves, we also keep a close eye on whether we deliver projects on time to avoid construction delays.
 We have set a performance goal in this area of 80%.
 By keeping an eye on our success rate, we can be sure that we gain the upside of early project delivery, without incurring too much of the downside cost associated with project delays.
 Some tolerance for such delays has to be permitted, or the "Cleared with Limitations" program would have to be scrapped in the face of the inevitable complexity of acquiring private property.
 By meeting our performance goal, we have confidence that the upside gains far outweigh the downside risks because even if we cannot meet all limitations, projects are underway and will still be delivered before they could have been done otherwise.